Transparantie in de rechtspraak

 You might have noticed that the response from the quickstart only returned a list of 20 people.
 The API only returns a limited number of people per request, which ensures you'll get a quick response.
 This is called a page.

-Offset pagination allows you to retrieve a subsequent list of records, in other words: it allows you to retrieve the next page.
-Offset pagination works with two query parameters: offset and limit.
+Offset pagination allows you to retrieve a subsequent list of records, in other words: it allows you to retrieve

-offset determines the number of records that should be skipped. limit determines the number of records per page.
+of records per page.
 The maximum limit for our API is 100.
-If our API includes 1.000 people, that means you'll need to perform at least 10 requests.
+If our API includes 1.000 people, that means you'll need

 Here is an example that retrieves the first 5 pages of people from our API: